City of El-Fayoum Travel Guide

 Monuments and ancient sites in the Fayoum Oasis:

-Although the Fayoum hosts many monuments, including several unique pyramids, which were established starting during the reign of the Pharos and ending with the period of the Ottomans, a great number of tourists miss it and do not have the chance to visit it.
+Although the Fayoum hosts many monuments, including several unique pyramids, which were established starting during the reign of the Pharos and ending with the period of the Ottomans, many tourists miss it and need the chance to visit it.

 This is due to many reasons.
-Egypt is full of numerous interesting monuments and sights that are spread all over the country.
-Therefore, it is hard for any tourist, especially on their first or second trip to finish the list of the major monuments to be able to go to the Fayoum afterward.
-The second reason is the lack of luxury and entertainment facilities in Fayoum.
-However, a one or two days trip to this wonderful oasis would be worth it as the Fayoum has its unique magic.
+Egypt is full of numerous exciting monuments and sights spread throughout the country.
+Therefore, it is hard for any tourist, especially on their first or second trip, to finish the list of the significant monuments and go to the Fayoum afterward.
+The second reason is the need for more luxury and entertainment facilities in Fayoum.
+However, a one or two-day trip to this beautiful Oasis would be worth it as the Fayoum has unique magic.

-This region is extremely rich in many archaeological sites, such as the old City of El-Fayoum (Crocodopolis).
-It is in a natural depression in the desert, linked to the River Nile by a branch called “Bahr Yousuf”, whose name was probably derived from the ancient Egyptian Word “Baym”, which means sea or lake.
-It contains a lake known by the Ancient Egyptians as “Mr-Wr”, which means “the great sea”, and in Greek, it became “Moris”.
+This region is rich in archaeological sites, such as the old City of El-Fayoum (Crocodopolis).
+It is in a natural depression in the desert, linked to the River Nile by a branch called “Bahr Yousuf,” whose name was probably derived from the ancient Egyptian Word “Baym,” which means sea or lake.
+It contains a lake known by the Ancient Egyptians as “Mr-Wr,” which means “the great sea,” and in Greek, it became “Moris.”
 Today, in Arabic, it is called “Qaroun Lake”.

-The word Baym was most probably the origin of the word El-Fayoum.
-In Ancient Egypt it was called “shedt” and it was a great city during the Middle Kingdom.
+The word Baym was the origin of the word El-Fayoum.
+In Ancient Egypt, it was called “shedt,” and it was a great city during the Middle Kingdom.

-Today the Oasis, with its lakes and sanctuaries, pristine desert areas (which include fossil remains of world importance such as Wadi El-Rayan and the valley of the whales and various cultural sites, plus the rural quietude) forms an amazing and unique site of adventure and beautiful scenery.
+Today, the Oasis, with its lakes and sanctuaries, pristine desert areas (which include fossil remains of world importance such as Wadi El-Rayan and the valley of the whales and various cultural sites, plus the rural quietude) forms an amazing and unique area of adventure and beautiful scenery.

-In this article, we will explore the monuments that were built in the city of Fayoum and around it.
+In this article, we will explore the monuments built around Fayoum and it.

 The ancient city of Karanis